usefulteam/jwt-auth/readme.txt

 /wp-json/jwt-auth/v1/token
 `

-To generate token, submit a POST request to this entry point.
+To generate token, submit a POST request to this endpoint.
 With `username` and `password` as the parameters.

 It will validates the user credentials, and returns success response including a token if the authentication is correct or returns an error response if the authentication is failed.